proxy-wasm/proxy-wasm-rust-sdk/DEVELOPMENT.md

 ## Updating Bazel dependencies

-When adding and/or updating Cargo dependencies, the existing Bazel `BUILD` files must be regenerated to match the updated `Cargo.toml`:
+When adding or updating Cargo dependencies, the existing Bazel `BUILD` files must be regenerated using the [`bazelisk`] tool:

 ```sh
 bazelisk run //bazel/cargo:crates_vendor -- --repin all